BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 Visual Studio Code workspace variables can be referenced in both configuration files using the standard syntax `${config:variable_name}`.

 ---
+**NOTE**

+Relative paths specified in `proc_grps.json` (for libraries) or in `pgm_conf.json` (for programs) are resolved with respect to the current workspace.

+---
 ### Example `proc_grps.json`:

 The following example defines two processor groups, GROUP1 and GROUP2, and a list of directories to search for macros and COPY files, it also defines the _SYSPARM_ assembler parameter for GROUP1.
 Additionally, if the library `MACLIB/` does not exist in the workspace, the plugin does not report it as an error.

-The following wildcards can be used to locate libraries and/or programs as is shown in the path `C:/common/**/maclib`:
+Wildcards can be used to locate libraries and/or programs as is shown in the path mask `C:/common/**/maclib` below.
+Available wildcards are:
 - `?` -  Matches a single character but not a directory separator
-- `*` -  Matches a continuous sequence of characters but not a directory separator
+- `*` -  Matches 0 characters, 1 characters or a continuous sequence of characters but not a directory separator
-- `**` - Matches a continuous sequence of characters including directory separators
+- `**` - Matches 0 characters, 1 character or a continuous sequence of characters including directory separators

 The order of libraries selected by a path mask is arbitrary.
 We therefore recommend you ensure that macro names within these libraries are unique.